 7 Suspension and Explusion

-7.1 The Head of School/Principal reserves the right to suspend and expel pupils from the school.
-Suspension and expulsion will be dealt with in accordance with our Exclusion Policy.
+7.1 The Head of School/Executive Head Teacher reserves the right to suspend and expel pupils from the school.
+Suspension and expulsion will be dealt with in accordance with our Suspension, Exclusion and Removal in Other Circumstances Policy.